Mary Pewitt's house.

 Instead, it appears as though her assailant slashed at her from the front until she was no longer able to defend herself.

-The problem, from the investigators' point of view, was that Mary Pewitt had a complicated love life.
+The problem, from the investigators' point of view, was that Pewitt had a complicated love life.
 By her mid-twenties, she had already been divorced twice.
 She was also estranged from her third and current husband, Stan Pewitt.

 Her past marriages, coupled with the fact that she had a number of male friends, made it difficult for detectives to hone in on one suspect.